katieljones/CV/README.md

 ## About me

 After studying Digital Humanities at Masters level, my first career was in International Sales.
-I completed 18 months and came to the conclusion that it was not for me -- I just wasn't being challenged enough.
+I completed 18 months and came to the conclusion that it was not for me as I didn't feel challenged enough.
 Thus, I sought advice on how I could hone the coding skills that I began developing at University in order to change career to what I always wanted to do.

 Since then, I have been studying at <a href="http://www.makersacademy.com/">Makers Academy</a>, a highly selective 4-month, full-time bootcamp.
 Here, I have been learning the fundamentals of software development through making cool projects such as clones of popular social media sites (like <a href="https://github.com/katieljones/acebook-dreambook-2020">this one</a>) which is hosted <a href="https://sheltered-sands-59716.herokuapp.com/">here</a>.
-My experience at Makers helped me to develop best practises such as unit testing, TDD, clean code, KISS an DRY.
-Even more so, I discovered my interest in mobile development, more specifically, Swift which I learned and implemented into my final project in just 6 days.
+My experience at Makers helped me to develop best practises such as **unit testing**, **TDD**, **clean code**, **KISS** and **DRY**.
+Even more so, I discovered my interest in **mobile** development, more specifically, **Swift** which I learned and implemented into my final project in just **6** days.

-*What am I doing while on the jobhunt?*
+*What am I doing while on the jobhunt?*<br>
-Since graduating Makers, I am volunteering on a project for AgeUK Hammersmith.
-This involves enhancing their web interface and database management system to help save employee's time by strengthening what they currently have in place.
+Since graduating Makers, I am volunteering on a project for **AgeUK**, Hammersmith.
+This involves enhancing their web **interface** and **database management system** to help **save employee's time** by strengthening what they currently have in place.

-Other than this, I am working on a personal project of mine using Rails.
+Other than this, I am working on a personal project of mine using **Rails**.
 This project is  helping me to iterate the knowledge I already gained as well as learn some concepts I didn't get round to because of time constraints on projects.
 For example, user profile functionality such as uploading and editing account data like a profile photo.

-Now, I am looking for my first Full-Stack Junior Developer role in London.
+Now, I am looking for my first **Full-Stack Junior Developer** role in London.

 [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience)